Plan your visit

 Making a Trip Reservation

-Trip reservation, registration and deregistration is required for all trips in Nááts’įhch’oh National Park Reserve.
+Trip Reservation and Registration are required for all overnight trips in Nahanni National Park Reserve and Nááts’įhch’oh National Park Reserve.

+For more information on how to register your self-guided trip, visit the Nahanni registration page.
 If you are taking a guided trip, the company you have booked with will make the necessary reservations.

 How to get here